 \section{Introduction}

-Let $f(z)$ be a holomorphic function defined in a neighborhood of $z_0\in\C$ and suppose that $z_0$ is a fixed point of $f$.
+Let $f(z)$ be a non-linear holomorphic function defined in a neighborhood of a fixed point $z_0\in\C$.
 The number $f'(z_0)$ is called the \textit{multiplier} of $z_0$.
 If $f'(z_0)$ is a root of the unity, then $z_0$ is called a \emph{parabolic fixed point} of $f$.
-In particular, $z_0$ is called $1$-\emph{parabolic} if $f'(z_0)=1$ and it is called \emph{non-degenerate} if $f''(z_0)\neq 0$.
-The \emph{parabolic basin} of $z_0$ is defined as

-The dynamical behavior in the parabolic basin is simple but it may become complicated once a perturbation on the map $f$ has been made.
-The main tools to analyze such complicated phenomena are Fatou coordinates and horn maps, which were developed by Douady-Hubbard \cite{DH84-85, DH85}, Lavaurs \cite{Lav89} and Inou-Shishikura \cite{IS08}.
+In particular, $z_0$ is called $1$-\emph{parabolic} if $f'(z_0)=1$ and it is called \emph{non-degenerate} if further $f''(z_0)\neq 0$.
+The dynamical behavior in the parabolic basin is simple but it may become extremely complicated once a perturbation on the map $f$ is made.
+The main tools to analyze such complicated phenomena are Fatou coordinates and horn maps, which were developed by Douady-Hubbard \cite{DH84, DH85b}, Lavaurs \cite{Lav89}, Inou-Shishikura \cite{IS08} and others.

-The definitions of parabolic and near-parabolic renormalization were introduced in \cite{Shi98}, where the Hausdorff dimension of the Mandelbrot set is equal to two was proved.
-Near-parabolic renormalization is also called \emph{cylinder renormalization}, which was introduced by Yampolsky in the study of analytic circle homeomorphisms with a critical point \cite{Yam03}.
-In \cite{Shi98}, an invariant class under the parabolic renormalization was introduced.
-However, in order to iterate the near-parabolic renormalization infinitely many times, the class defined in \cite{Shi98} cannot serve for the purpose anymore.
-Later, a more larger class was introduced in \cite{IS08}.
+The definitions of parabolic and near-parabolic renormalizations were introduced firstly in \cite{Shi98}, where the Hausdorff dimensions of some quadratic Julia sets and the Mandelbrot set were studied.
+Near-parabolic renormalization is also called \emph{cylinder renormalization}, which was introduced by Yampolsky in the study of analytic circle homeomorphisms with one critical point \cite{Yam03} (see also \cite{LY14}).
+In \cite{Shi98}, an invariant class under the parabolic renormalization operator was given.
+However, in order to iterate the near-parabolic renormalization operator infinitely many times, the class defined in \cite{Shi98} cannot serve for the purpose anymore.
+In 2008, Inou and Shishikura introduced an infinite-dimensional class of complex analytic parabolic maps, and proved that such class is invariant under the parabolic renormalization operator and a perturbation of this class is invariant under the near-parabolic renormalization operator \cite{IS08}.

-There are several applications by using Inou-Shishikura's invariant class defined in \cite{IS08}.
-The first remarkable application is that Buff and Ch\'{e}ritat used it as one of the main tools to prove the existence of quadratic polynomials with positive area \cite{BC12}.
-Recently, Cheraghi and his coauthors have found several other important applications.
-In \cite{Che10} and \cite{Che13}, Cheraghi developed several elaborate analytic techniques based on the Inou-Shishikura's result.
-The tools in \cite{Che10} and \cite{Che13} have led to some of the recent major progresses on the dynamics of quadratic polynomials.
-For example, the Feigenbaum Julia sets with positive area (which is very different from the examples in \cite{BC12}) have been found in \cite{AL15}, the Marmi-Moussa-Yoccoz conjecture for rotation numbers of high type has been proved in \cite{CC15}, the local connectivity of the Mandelbrot set at some infinitely satellite renormalizable points was proved in \cite{CS15}, some statistical properties of the dynamics of quadratic polynomials was depicted in \cite{AC12} etc.